rayhog/aviator-jekyll-template/_documentation/overview.md

   #### How to use this documentation
   <br>
-  The objective of this API documentation is to help you retrieve asset data from Technopedia.
+  The objective of this API documentation is to help you use the Technopedia API and Technopedia query language to retrieve data from the the Technopedia database.
-  The first section of this documentation is about getting started with the API and about using the Technopedia query language.
+  The first section of this documentation is about getting started with the API and using the Technopedia query language.
-  The API section references several nodes in Technopedia and provides relevant examples on how to retrive data.
+  The API section references several nodes in Technopedia and provides mulitiple examples on how to retrive data.

   To prepare yourself for retrieving data from Technopedia, contiue reading this overview; then take the following steps:

-   1. Get set up an API key and try out some queries. <br>
+   1. Get an API key and try out some queries. <br>
      [Get started](../#documentationgetting_started102)
    2. Learn about Technopedia nodes and graph database. <br>
      [Technopedia data](../#documentationNodes_Rel)